woocommerce/woocommerce/readme.txt

 * Added 'configure terms' button to attributes page to make it clearer
 * Fix for variations when an attribute has been removed
 * Fixed some localisation strings
-* Hard crop option for images
+* Hard crop option for images (use regenerate thumbnails after toggling to redo all images)
 * Password field type for gateways API

 = 1.0.3 - 06/10/2011 =